ffomezolam/scroller/README.md

 scroller
 =======

-A module for handling and reporting scroll events on DOM elements
+A module for handling and reporting scroll events on DOM elements.

-NOTE: right now the capture and release methods require ender or jQuery or any framework with an "on" method.
-Some day I hope I'll get rid of the dependency.
+This module is self-contained and requires no dependencies, though I haven't tested the event handling on old Internet Explorer yet.

 API
 ---